 Clough installed Peter Taylor as his assistant and the pair embarked on a partnership that saw them enjoy unprecedented success at Derby.

-Clough guided Derby to the League Cup semi-final for the first and only time, though in the league they finished 18th - one place lower than Ward's last season in charge.
+Clough guided Derby to the League Cup semi-final for the first time, though in the league they finished 18th - one place lower than Ward's last season in charge.

 Legendary Scotsman Dave Mackay arrived from Tottenham Hotspur in time for the 1968/69 campaign and he proved to be an inspiration as Clough's Derby romped to the Division Two title, seven points clear at the top.